herzbube/littlego-usermanual/HugoConfiguration.md

     cd /path/to/repo
     hugo new site littlego-usermanual

+## Online vs. offline configuration

+There are two configuration files located in the `config` folder, intended to publish the site for two different use cases:

+- `config/online/hugo.toml`: Publish the site for online browsing under the domain https://littlego-usermanual.herzbube.ch/.
+- `config/offline/hugo.toml`: Publish the site for offline browsing, i.e. for serverless access with `file://` URLs.

 ## Theme

 The Hugo theme used in this project is the [Geekdoc](https://geekdocs.de/) theme.
 After the project repository is cloned the theme needs to be installed into Hugo's `themes` folder located within the repository.
 Installation instructions can be found in [ReleaseSteps.md](ReleaseSteps.md).